This lovely Apricot and Almond Tart is made with summer apricots and a decadent frangipane and custard filling.

 For the Pastry

-- Wrap in plastic wrap and chill for at least 30 minutes.
-Dough can made up to 2 days in advance.
-Let soften slightly at room temperature before rolling out
+- Wrap in plastic and chill for at least one hour.
+Dough can be made up to 2 days in advance.
+Let soften slightly at room temperature before rolling out.

-- Roll out pastry between two sheets of parchment.
-Transfer to tart pan with removable bottom.
+- Roll out pastry between two sheets of parchment until the dough is large enough to fit the tart pan with some overhang, about 1/8 inch thick.

-- Press crust into the bottom and up the sides of the pan.
-Trim dough overhang to 1/2 inch; fold in and press, forming double thick sides.
+- Trim dough overhang to 1/2 inch; fold in and press, forming double thick sides.

 - Freeze crust until firm; about 30 minutes.